MicrosoftDocs/webview2-win32-reference/0-9-622-11/icorewebview2webresourceresponse.md

 ---
-description: Embed web technologies (HTML, CSS, and JavaScript) in your native applications with the Microsoft Edge WebView2 control
+description: An HTTP response used with the WebResourceRequested event.
 title: WebView2 Win32 C++ ICoreWebView2WebResourceResponse
 author: MSEdgeTeam
 ms.author: msedgedevrel